SMFB7/app-compat-9/README.md

 ## Apps
 Apple Apps (GarageBand, Keynote, etc.) - 👴🏻🟢
 ### Social Media
+YouTube - 1)📄🔵 to 16.43.2.
+The following don't work using method 1:
+• Home page
+• Shorts
-YouTube - 📄 to 16.43.2. 🔵 using this method (home page, Shorts, login in the app (you can use YT Kids to log in), video page (video player does work), search don't work), 🟢 using web version
+• Login in the app (you can use YT Kids to log in)
+• Video page (video player does work)
+• Search
+2)Web version 🟢
 YouTube Kids - 👴🏻🟢
 VK - 👴🏻🟢.
 You have to enable logging in by password, though
 Facebook - Need someone to test